 External financial information has to reflect the information and the measures applied internally in the company to control the business and make decisions on resource allocation.
 The company has to identify the level at which the company's most senior executive decision-maker makes regular reviews of sales and operating income.
 These levels are defined as segments.
 Bong's most senior executive decision-maker is the company's CEO.
-The regular internal reporting of income to the CEO which fulfils the criteria to constitute a segment, is done for the Group as a whole, and Bong therefore reports the total Group as the company's only segment.
+The regular internal reporting of income to the CEO which fulfils the criteria to constitute a segment, is done for the Group as a whole, as well as for the different business units, and Bong therefore reports the business units as the company's segments.